-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-This sheet talks about whether exposure to ACE Inhibitors may increase the risk for birth defects over that background risk.
+This sheet talks about exposure to ACE inhibitors in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

-Angiotensin-converting-enzyme inhibitor (ACE Inhibitor) is the name used to describe a group of medications used to treat high blood pressure.
+Angiotensin-converting-enzyme (ACE) inhibitor is the name used to describe a group of medications used to treat high blood pressure.
 They have also been used for treating problems with the heart and kidneys.

 Can high blood pressure during my pregnancy cause problems?

-High blood pressure that started before pregnancy or before the 20th week of pregnancy can cause slow growth, low birth weight, or premature delivery (birth before 37 weeks).
-Some women develop elevated blood pressure after the 20th week of pregnancy (known as preeclampsia).
-Treatment depends on how high the blood pressure is and should be discussed with your healthcare provider.*
+Uncontrolled high blood pressure that starts before pregnancy or before the 20th week of pregnancy can cause slow growth, low birth weight, or preterm delivery (birth before 37 weeks of pregnancy).
+Some people develop elevated blood pressure after the 20th week of pregnancy (known as preeclampsia).
+Treatment depends on how high the blood pressure is and other factors.

-There is not a lot of information available about breastfeeding while taking ACE Inhibitors.
+It may be possible to breastfeed while taking an ACE inhibitor, depending on the medication.
 You can contact MotherToBaby to learn more about your specific mediation(s).
-Be sure to talk to your health care provider about your medications and all of your breastfeeding questions.
+Be sure to talk to your healthcare provider and your child’s pediatrician about your medications and all of your breastfeeding questions.

-There are no reports of male infertility while using ACE Inhibitors.
-There is no evidence to suggest that a father’s use of an ACE Inhibitor causes any birth defects.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.*
+There is no evidence to suggest that a man’s use of an ACE inhibitor causes infertility or any birth defects.
+In general, exposures that fathers and sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 Please click here for references.